-UNIT maintains several central computers for academic and administrative use, most of these are SUN Microsystem servers running the SUN Solaris operating system.
-Critical system resources are redundant to minimize downtime.
-Central servers are complemented by more than sixty NOVELL and MS-NT servers throughout campus.
-All central and distributed computers and about 3000 workstations are connected to the campus network providing each user with access to any computing resource.
-Every faculty and staff member has a PC connected to the campus network.
-High-speed data connectivity is extended to all residence hall rooms.
-Dial-up lines plus a Remote Access Service facilitate access to network and World Wide Web resources from off-campus locations.
+UNIT maintains the University wide computing infrastructure for academic and administrative use, utilizing SUN Microsystem platform running the SUN Solaris operating system and 60+ servers running NOVELL and MS-NT throughout campus.
+All central and distributed computers and about 3000+ workstations and other devices are connected to the campus network providing each user with access to any computing resource.
+Every faculty and staff member has a PC or laptop connected to the campus network.
+Phone, cable and high-speed data connectivity is extended to all residence hall rooms.
+Citrix and Remote Access Service facilitate access to network and World Wide Web resources from off-campus locations.
+In addition UNIT operates videoconferencing and multi media facilities in Tolentine.

-In addition to many college and department-specific student computing labs, UNIT manages three student labs located, in Mendel, Tolentine, and Bartley with a total of over 200 workstations.
+In addition to many college and department-specific student computing labs, UNIT manages two public student labs located, in Mendel and Tolentine, equipment in Falvey Library, Connelly Center and Mendel lounges and Donahue Hall totaling of over 170 workstations.
 The labs are open 18-24 hours a day with consultants on duty to assist students.
-All computers support general-purpose applications such as word processing, spreadsheets, graphics and data base management systems plus course-specific software.
+All computers support general-purpose applications such as word processing, spreadsheets, graphics and data base management systems (Microsoft XP suite) plus course-specific software.

-User-ids are assigned to students prior to their arrival on campus which gives them access to email, the WEB and other student designated computing resources.
+User-ids are assigned to students prior to their arrival on campus that provides access to email, the WEB and other student designated computing resources.
 All students have a default Web page created for them and a personalized portal gives them access to their course schedules and course related materials and allows them to perform most administrative functions, such as registration or grade lookup on the Web.

-The Student Computer Support Center (SCSC) located in Vasey Hall assists students with University promoted notebook computers and other PCs.
-Technical support is complemented by WWW based documentation.
-The use of the UNIT managed computing, information, and communication resources are governed by policies included in the Student Handbook and accessible on the University's WWW site from any computer workstation.

-Throughout the semester, UNIT offers a wide range of non-credit seminars that cover popular software packages as well as general computing and communication issues.
-The UNIT section of the University's publication Blueprints keeps the user community informed about new developments, upcoming seminars and other general computing and communication issues.

-The UNIT, University Card Office provides students with an all-purpose id card that functions also as a meal plan card, library card, access card to dorms, classrooms and labs, debit card, Smartcard for small purchases and through the University's affiliation with a bank as an ATM card.
+functions, such as registration or grade lookup on the Web.
+The Student Computer Support Center (SCSC) located in Vasey Hall assists students with University promoted laptop computers and other PCs.
+Technical support is complemented by Web based documentation.
+The use of the University owned/managed computing, information, and network resources are governed by policies included in the Student Handbook and accessible on the University's Web site.
+In addition to the SCSC, UNIT operates the University Help Desk located in Mendel Hall and provides technical support and service from 8am to 8pm daily and extended hours support for critical systems until 2am.
+Throughout the semester, UNIT offers a wide range of non-credit seminars that cover popular software packages as well as general computing and technology topics issues.
+The UNIT section of the University's publication Blueprints keeps the user community informed about new developments, upcoming seminars and other general computing and network topics.
+The University Card Office provides students with a smart card (WildCard) that functions as a meal plan card, library card, access card to dorms, classrooms and labs, debit card for purchases on campus and selected off campus merchants and through the University's affiliation with a bank as an ATM card.